pocomane/brewed-in-the-apocalypse/bita.md

 There is no mechanic way to represent actions that need the same traits to be accomplished, but have different level of difficulty or risky consequences.
-In other world, if the player selects the same traits for two rolls, they have have the same probability to be successful, and the same probability to generate complication.
+In other world, if the protagonist selects the same traits for two rolls, they have have the same probability to be successful, and the same probability to generate complication.